Gradient-descent hardware-aware training and deployment for mixed-signal Neuromorphic processors: Introduction

-To bridge this gap, this work introduces a fast and efficient software toolchain that provides the potential for commercial application development for Dynap-SE2.
-Extending Rockpool, an open-source deep-learning library for SNNs~\cite{muir19}, the toolchain provides the necessary mechanisms to perform offline optimization of SNNs that can be robustly deployed to a number of Dynap-SE2 chips, while preserving behavior in the face of mismatch.
-This work provides a Dynap-SE2 simulator, ``DynapSim'', which operates in the same parameter space as Dynap-SE2 family processors~\cite{cakal22}.
-DynapSim executes an efficient and accurate simulation of the Dynap-SE2 design dynamics to solve the characteristic circuit transfer functions over time.
+This work provides a DYNAP-SE2 simulator, ``DynapSim'', which operates in the same parameter space as DYNAP family processors~\cite{moradi18},~\cite{Richter2023}.
+DynapSim executes an efficient and accurate differentiable simulation of the DYNAP-SE2 design dynamics to solve the characteristic circuit transfer functions over time.
+This \textit{differentiable computing} approach has in recent years been applied to SNNs to train deep spiking networks with gradient-based methods borrowed from machine learning~\cite{Neftci2019, Eshraghian2023}.

+In order to perform gradient-based optimization, a spiking neuron model requires an additional surrogate gradient function to ensure loss gradients can propagate through the neuron~\cite{Lee2016, Zenke2018, Neftci2019, Kaiser2020}.
+Broadly speaking, this addresses the issue that the derivative of the spike generation functions used in spiking neurons are ill-formed, resulting in zero or undefined gradients when propagating through the neuron.
+By providing a \textit{surrogate gradient} for the spike generation function, loss gradients can be preserved.
+In our DYNAP-SE2 neuron implementation, taking the derivative of the output spike train $S_{out}(t)$ with respect to a parameter $P$ that affects the membrane current dynamics appears as follows:

+Here, $\Theta(\cdot)$ denotes the Heaviside step function, and $P$ is any parameter that changes the membrane dynamics such as a leakage current, gain current, etc. In order to determine the effect of changing the parameter $P$ on the output spike train, ${\partial \Theta(\cdot)}/{\partial I_{mem}}$ must be well defined.
+However, the derivative of $\Theta(\cdot)$ is zero everywhere and infinte at the spiking threshold.
+As a solution to this problem, an continuous surrogate function is defined that substitutes the derivative of $\Theta(\cdot)$ in the backward pass of the backpropagation algorithm.
+In particular, we adopt a rectified linear function (ReLU) as a surrogate, with constant derivative when $I_{mem} > I_{reset}$.
+For further implementation details of the neuron model and the surrogate function see the Rockpool tutorial \href{https://rockpool.ai/devices/DynapSE/neuron-model.html}{https://rockpool.ai/devices/DynapSE/neuron-model.html}

 DynapSim is used as a computational neuron model in offline SNN simulations and during training.
-Rockpool translates optimized networks to equivalent hardware configurations, and manages deployment of these networks to Dynap-SE2 chips.

-This manuscript provides an overview of the Dynap-SE2 hardware.
-We then describe the implementation details of DynapSim, and demonstrate training, deployment and quantitative evaluation of a toy model to Dynap-SE2 hardware.
+Rockpool translates the optimized networks to equivalent hardware configurations, and provides straightforward deployment of these networks to DYNAP-SE2 chips.
+For an overview of the DYNAP-SE2 hardware, one can refer to \cite{Richter2023}.
+We then describe the implementation details of DynapSim, and demonstrate training, deployment and quantitative evaluation of a toy model to DYNAP-SE2 hardware.
 We present the steps to achieve training and deployment using code examples for Rockpool.

-In the following weeks, we will be increasing the simulation coverage, enhancing the user experience, proposing more use cases, and updating this manuscript.
-The most up-to-date implementation can be found here: \href{https://github.com/synsense/rockpool}{https://github.com/synsense/rockpool}.